 cargo command-line (New, Build, Run, Package) as typical Eclipse IDE wizards and workflows.

-2018 will be a big year for RedOx.
-With it now being on the Eclipse Marketplace, more exposure and more users will continue to improve its quality with feedback and feature requests and hopefully more contributors joining Team RedOx and assist in making Eclipse the go-to location for Rust Development.
-It is also planned for RedOx to join aCute as an Eclipse Tools Project within the near future.
+2018 will be a big year for Corrosion.
+With it now being on the Eclipse Marketplace, more exposure and more users will continue to improve its quality with feedback and feature requests and hopefully more contributors joining Team Corrosion and assist in making Eclipse the go-to location for Rust Development.
+It is also planned for Corrosion to join aCute as an Eclipse Tools Project within the near future.

 The Next Big Thing

 aCute and Corrosion are just two of the Language Server based plugins in the Eclipse Marketplace and within 2018 I expect there to be multiple more to join, both for existing languages and new ones to come.
 If you are part of a team developing a new language this year, then I would highly suggest building a Language Server.
 If you are currently working on a Language Server and want to give your users a full IDE experience, I hope I have inspired you to take a look at developing an Eclipse plugin.
 Plus if you are a C# or Rust developer then download aCute and Corrosion and see how they compare to your current workflow and feel free to submit issues, pull requests, or comments.